hdready/video-transcoding-scripts/README.md

 On your mac, go into `System Settings`, select `Users & Groups`, select your user account, then `login objects` and press `+`.
 Choose the `crop-transcode-autorun.command` you just created and you're done.

+## Limit CPU usage of HandBrakeCLI with `autorun-cpulimit.command`

+By default `HandBrakeCLI` uses the full amount of processing speed your CPU can offer.
+When running these scripts in batch mode to transcode a lot of movies, this can lead to overheating and damage your system.
+Use `autorun-cpulimit.command` to reduce the amount of processing speed to a percentage you are comfortable with.

+For `autorun-cpulimit.command` the documentation can be found in the [aurorun-cpulimit github repository](https://github.com/hdready/autorun-cpulimit).

 ## Feedback

 The best way to send feedback is mentioning me, [@hdready](http://twittter.com/hdready) or the original creator of the scripts, [@donmelton](https://twitter.com/donmelton), on Twitter.